pictograms.info

 Discussion

 In the ISO 1975 Test Series, an international study conducted in Argentinia, Australia, Canada, India, The Netherlands, and Spain (Easterby & Zwaga 1976), the AIGA variant dropped out already at a preliminary stage of research, as it was not among the top six pictograms based on the results of the Appropriateness Ranking Test conducted.
-Variants ranked best all included representations of persons on stairs.
+Pictogram variants ranked best all included representations of persons on stairs.

 Looking at the primary misinterpretations revealed in the Comprehension Test conducted in this study, it becomes obvious that they are based on displaying just one person moving into a specific direction (responses like Upstairs, Up, Downstairs, etc.).